 Simulation & Technology

 Our MEMS software provides a great platform for MEMS design kits.
-Through our Foundry Program, we work with MEMS foundries to co-develop design kits and training materials that can provide more efficient access to their MEMS technology offerings.
+We have worked with MEMS foundries to co-develop design kits and training materials that can provide more efficient access to their MEMS technology offerings.

 Coventor’s goal is to reduce MEMS manufacturing complexity using ready-to-use design tools that avoid multiple prototyping cycles, and shorten the overall MEMS development cycle.

 A library of PDKs is a fundamental part of our complete, fully integrated and process-centric MEMS design flow.
 PDKs are available for a large number of MEMS processes for CoventorMP and SEMulator3D.